-For connection of single pipe suction lift with de-aerator follow the procedure as for a double pipe system as described below. (b) Double pipe system oil return pipe.
+For connection of single pipe suction lift with de-aerator follow the proceedure as for a double pipe system as described below.

-When fitting an RS balanced flue appliance follow steps 1 to 11.
-When fitting a CF/LLD appliance follow step 1 and fit a bulkhead fitting to the bracket for the return pipe and continue from step 10.
+(b) Double pipe system oil return pipe.

-- 1. Remove the isolating valve bulkhead fitting by unscrewing the locknut on the underside. - 2.
-Remove the blind grommet from the fixed burner surround box and discard. - 3.
-Replace the blind grommet with the open grommet supplied in the plastic bag. - 4.
-Slacken the pipe retaining clip screw located directly below the grommet hole.
-When using 12mm copper pipe replace the clip with the larger one supplied. - 5.
-Bend a piece of 10mm or 12mm copper tube (as selected) to the correct profile to allow the pipe to be fed down the side of the appliance.
-Make a slight chamfer on the end of the pipe to be fed through the grommet to facilitate easy insertion. - Lubricate the grommet hole with vaseline (or butter etc.) and slide the pipe through the hole, supporting the grommet on its underside to prevent it dislodging. - 7.
-Feed the pipe through the retaining clip, allowing approximately 80 mm of pipe to project beyond the clip, and tighten the retaining screw.
-Take care not to overtighten the screw! - 8.
-Hold the pipe at the retaining clip and gently pull the pipe forward sufficiently to allow a compression to 1/4 inch BSP female fitting to be fitted for connection to the oil return flexible hose. - 9.
-Connect the fitting to the pipe and fit a 1/4 inch BSP taper thread flexible hose, ensuring a good seal using PTFE tape or suitable oil sealing compound.
-The flexible hose should have a 1/4 inch BSP rotating union taper fitting at the other end with a 90 degree bend and 1/4 inch BSP nipple for connection to the oil pump. - 10.
-Replace the isolating valve bulkhead fitting. - 11.
-Fit the oil supply pipe as described in the following section.
+1. Remove the isolating valve bulkhead fitting by unscrewing the locknut on the underside.

+2. Remove the blind grommet from the fixed burner surround box and discard.

+3. Replace the blind grommet with the open grommet supplied in the plastic bag.

+4. Slacken the pipe retaining clip screw located directly below the grommet hole.
+When using 12mm copper pipe replace the clip with the larger one supplied.

+5. Bend a piece of 10mm or 12mm copper tube (as selected) to the correct profile to allow the pipe to be fed down the side of the appliance.
+Make a slight chamfer on the end of the pipe to be fed through the grommet to facilitate easy insertion.

+6. Lubricate the grommet hole with vaseline (or butter etc.) and slide the pipe through the hole, supporting the grommet on its underside to prevent it dislodging.

+7. Feed the pipe through the retaining clip, allowing approximately 80 mm of pipe to project beyond the clip, and tighten the retaining screw.
+Take care not to overtighten the screw!

+8. Hold the pipe at the retaining clip and gently pull the pipe forward sufficiently to allow a compression to 1/4 inch BSP female fitting to be fitted for connection to the oil return flexible hose.

+9. Connect the fitting to the pipe and fit a 1/4 inch BSP taper thread flexible hose, ensuring a good seal using PTFE tape or suitable oil sealing compound.
+The flexible hose should have a 1/4 inch BSP rotating union taper fitting at the other end with a 90 degree bend and 1/4 inch BSP nipple for connection to the oil pump.

+10. Replace the isolating valve bulkhead fitting.

+11. Fit the oil supply pipe as described in the following section.

-(b) Single pipe system oil supply pipe.
+(c) Single pipe system oil supply pipe.